bansodashish/terraform-consul-cluster/README.md

 modules/consul/01-vpc.tf  # Network configuration.
-Defines the VPC, subnets, access etc. modules/consul/02-consul-node-role.tf  # Defines policies and a role for cluster nodes. modules/consul/files/consul-node.sh # Setup script for the cluster nodes. example-service/          # A goofy example microservice used to test the project. article/                  # The text and images for the article on dwmkerr.com
+Defines the VPC, subnets, access etc. modules/consul/02-consul-node-role.tf  # Defines policies and a role for cluster nodes. modules/consul/files/consul-node.sh # Setup script for the cluster nodes.

 ```

 ## Troubleshooting